stackswithans/storaj/README.md

     );
 })();

-//Items can also be inserted in sychronously with `insertNoSave` todos.insertNoSave({ desc: "new todo", done: true, dueDate: "25-08-2021" });
+//Items can also be inserted sychronously with `insertSync` todos.insertSync({ desc: "new todo", done: true, dueDate: "25-08-2021" });
 ```
 ### Retrieving objects from the store